AnastasiaLunina/Vkinder/README.md

 ### Goal

-Goal is to write a script for a chat-bot to interact with databease of social media network Vkontakte.
+Goal is to write a script for a chat-bot which will be interacting with databease of social media network Vkontakte.
 Bot will offer different choices od random matches built as a dialoge with the user.

 ### Instruction